-Eligible recipients include active duty service members, active Guard and Reserve, as well as their spouses or surviving spouses, and veterans who have received an honorable discharge.
+Eligible recipients include active duty service members, active guard and reserve, as well as their spouses or surviving spouses, and veterans who have received an honorable discharge.
 Scholarships are awarded based on military status, financial need, accomplishments, academic potential, quality of recommendations, and other extenuating circumstances.

-The establishment of PMCVA in 2012 represented a strategic inflection point for the College, as a win-win strategy for both veterans and the profession.
-Veterans and their spouses are uniquely qualified for a career in the financial services industry because they come from a culture of service and “can-do.”
+The establishment of PMCVA in 2012 represented a strategic inflection point for The College, as a win-win strategy for both veterans and the profession.
+Veterans and their spouses are uniquely qualified for a career in the financial services profession because they come from a culture of service and “can-do.”
 In addition, they appreciate different cultures and backgrounds and are typically comfortable operating in an environment that requires attention to detail and regulatory compliance.
 With the increasing complexity of tax, estate, insurance, retirement, and college planning, there is a material need for individuals of integrity to help others address life’s major milestones with confidence and success.
 Those familiar with the military way can step in and fill this need for which so many are looking.

 There are a lot of veteran support organizations out there doing wonderful things for our veterans, and there are financial services organizations that are doing a superb job serving veterans, but there isn’t an organization out there that has the focus on serving veterans who are in the financial services arena.
 The really nice aspect of filling this niche is that the PMCVA complements and creates synergies with those other organizations supporting veterans in job searches and fulfilling their financial needs.

 One of the organizations PMCVA has partnered with is AFCPE.
 The key to this partnership is expanding the knowledge, reach and opportunities of both organizations through our websites, The Standard newsletter, and even word of mouth and social media.
-Through cross marketing, both organizations can improve the education level of those already in the industry as well as attract additional quality individuals into the field.
+Through cross marketing, both organizations can improve the education level of those already in the profession as well as attract additional quality individuals into the field.

-Many current AFC designation holders work with veterans, are the spouse of a veteran, or are veterans themselves.
-Since many of these individuals qualify, the scholarship opportunity presented at The American College represents an excellent way to expand their credentials, expand their network or launch a new career.
+Many current AFC® designation holders work with veterans, are the spouse of a veteran, or are veterans themselves.
+Since many of these individuals qualify, the scholarship opportunity presented at The American College of Financial Services represents an excellent way to expand their credentials, expand their network or launch a new career.
 PMCVA recently awarded a scholarship to an existing AFC designation holder.
 As the wife of an Army chaplain on active duty, she was fully engaged in counseling soldiers.
 By pursuing a ChFC® designation, she is looking to expand her repertoire for those she was counseling, which will ultimately benefit them.

 Conversely, anyone already holding a CFP®, ChFC® or CLU® designation might be able to sit for the AFC exam.
-By expanding the pool of designation holders for both The American College and AFCPE, not only does the industry become stronger, but each individual has more flexibility with the deepened expertise.
+By expanding the pool of designation holders for both The College and AFCPE, not only does the industry become stronger, but each individual has more flexibility with the deepened expertise.